abhayk23/NBA-Playstyle-Evolution/README.md

 - [ ] 3.
 In `_bookdown.yml`, change YOUR GITHUB USERNAME to your GitHub username in the two places it appears.

 - [ ] 4.
-In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name in the two places it appears.
+In `_bookdown.yml`, change YOUR GITHUB  to your GitHub repo name in the two places it appears.

 (Note that 3. and 4. provide links to the `.Rmd` files of your project for editing and viewing.
 If you move your `.Rmd` files you will need to update these file paths.
 Once your book is rendered, test that the edit (pen) and view (eye) buttons work.)